KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/auth/platform-auth-model.md

 For example, a user who needs developer access to SonarQube should be assigned the `sonar-developers` or `developer` composite role in Keycloak.

-### KubeRocketCI Approach for Managing Access
+### Sonar Configuration

-KubeRocketCI provides its own SonarQube Permission Template, which is used to manage user access and permissions for SonarQube projects.
+[KubeRocketCI Sonar Operator](https://github.com/epam/edp-sonar-operator) provides its own SonarQube Permission Template, which is used to manage user access and permissions for SonarQube projects.

-The template is stored in the custom SonarQube resource of the operator, an example of a custom resource can be found below.
+The template is stored in the SonarQube [custom resource](https://github.com/epam/edp-sonar-operator/blob/master/deploy-templates/_crd_examples/permission_template.yaml) of the operator, an example of a custom resource can be found below.

 :::note Sonar Permission Template